leandroncbrito/transactional-email-service/README.md

 Is one of the most popular test frameworks for the .NET ecosystem.
 It's easy to implement, only some attributes in the methods turns it in a test.

+### MySQL

+MySQL was choosen to be used on "consumer self-service" since it stores user data.
+It's easy to connect to .net core through the MySQL Connector/NET.
+MySQL Connector/NET is a fully managed ADO.NET driver written in 100% pure C#.

 ## How to add new providers